Randy Kraft: Later murders

 Kraft is not known to have killed again until June 16, 1979, when he abducted a 20-year-old Marine named Donnie Harold Crisel, whose body was thrown from a moving vehicle onto the 405 Freeway.
-The cause of death was listed as acute alcohol poisoning, although rope and burn marks indicated Crisel had been bound and tortured prior to his body being discarded.
+The cause of death was listed as acute alcohol poisoning, although rope and burn marks indicated Crisel had been bound and tortured.
 (Note: Contemporary media records indicate investigators did link the murder of a 16-year-old Milpitas youth named Joseph Daly to the same perpetrator responsible for Crisel's murder.
 Daly's nude body was discovered discarded alongside a road in Carlsbad, San Diego County, on February 26, 1979, one day after his murder.
 Numerous abrasions upon his body indicated he had been thrown from a moving vehicle.)

 Two months later, on August 29, the dismembered remains of a 21-year-old English tourist named Keith Anthony Jackson were found discarded in two trash bags and a cardboard box behind a Union 76 gas station in Long Beach.
 A sock was found inserted in his rectum.
 Only Jackson's head, torso and left leg were ever found.
 Jackson had been deceased for several days prior to the discovery of his body.
 The entry on Kraft's scorecard simply reading either "England" or "76" is believed to refer to him.
 Two weeks later, on September 14, the body of 19-year-old Gregory Wallace Jolley was found in Lake Arrowhead.
 Jolley had been emasculated and his head and legs had been severed after death.
 His possessions were later found in Kraft's home.

 On November 24, 1979, a 15-year-old Santa Ana youth named Jeffrey Sayre is believed to have been abducted and murdered by Kraft.
 Sayre was last seen at a bus stop in Westminster while returning home from a date with his girlfriend.
-The bus stop Sayre was last seen at was near the home of Kraft's parents.
+The bus stop was near the home of Kraft's parents.
 The entry "Westminster Date" on Kraft's scorecard is believed to refer to Sayre.
 On February 18, 1980, the decapitated body of a 19-year-old Marine named Mark Alan Marsh was found near the Templin Highway.
 Marsh was last seen hitchhiking towards Buena Park.
 His hands had been severed from his body after death.